By: Chris ⎜ Last updated

 Dinking out in Norway can be more expensive than you're used to

 Norway's legal blood alcohol limit for driving is 0.02%.
-For practical purposes, that means zero.
-One standard beer puts most adults over the limit.
-Penalties are scaled to the driver's gross monthly income and can include jail time; this is not an abstract warning.
-If any alcohol is involved in the evening, take the T-bane, a bus, or a taxi.
-Every time.
+For practical purposes, that means zero, it means you cannot drink if you plan to drive.
+Even just one standard beer puts most adults over the limit.
+Penalties are hefty.
+Fines are scaled to the driver's gross monthly income and for serious cases the penalty can include jail time.
+If any alcohol is involved, take public transport or a taxi.

 With a BAC limit as low as 0.02%, one beer puts you over.
 Fines are scaled to your income and can include prison.
 Don't drive after any amount of alcohol.

-The legal drinking age is 18 for beer and wine, 20 for spirits over 22% ABV.
+The legal drinking age is 18 for beer and wine and 20 for spirits over 22% ABV.
 Both are enforced at every point of sale.
-Anyone who looks under 25 should expect to show ID at Vinmonopolet, at bars, and at the airport tax-free shop.
+Anyone who looks under 25 should expect to show ID at Vinmonopolet and at bars.

 Drinking in public spaces, parks, streets, and squares is illegal, with fines up to NOK 10,000.
-During summer, Oslo police generally look the other way in parks like Frognerparken and Sofienbergparken as long as people are quiet, tidy, and drinking from discreet cans.
-But that's tolerance, not a right.
+This is rarely enforced, however.
+During the summer, Oslo police generally look the other way in parks like Frognerparken and Sofienbergparken as long as people are quiet, tidy, and drinking from discreet cans.